 Durability & Stability

-As you’d expect from a pair of well designed and well-tested boots, the Hedgehogs have exceptional support and stability.
-The Vibram Trek XS Outsole is more than capable of downhill descents on unpredictable terrain, with the multi-directional lugs ensuring you’re not going to end up on a surprise muddy slip n’ slide.
+The Hedgehogs have exceptional support and stability as you’d expect from a pair of well designed and well-tested boots.
+The Vibram Trek XS Outsole is more than capable of downhill descents on unpredictable terrain.
+The multi-directional lugs ensure you’re not going to end up on a surprise muddy slip n’ slide.

-I’ve personally found the outsole to be extremely durable, with almost no signs of wear, which is amazing considering I’ve worn these shoes on 10+ hikes.
-The North Face has also engineered a TPU Heel plate and implemented their own ESS Snake Plate into the shoes, which ensures your foot is able to move naturally without compromising support.
+I’ve personally found the outsole to be extremely durable, with almost no signs of wear, which is amazing considering I’ve worn these boots on 10+ hikes.
+The North Face has also engineered a TPU Heel plate and implemented their own ESS Snake Plate into the boots, which ensures your foot is able to move naturally without compromising support.

 Nick bought these boots for himself and sent in this review to We Are Explorers purely to share his thoughts.
 The views are entirely his own.